GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 I am a toolmaker.
 I seek to build the tools that enable others to maximize their potential.
 In this way, I also establish my ripple.
-I want to smash the barriers that people have by enabling them to take advantage of humankinds shared incredible computational power.
+I want to smash the barriers that people have by enabling them to take advantage of humankind's shared incredible computational power.
 A life of service as a humble toolmaker, is a life I will not regret.